TOLDOTECHNIK/TTBOUNCE/README.md

 ```

 ### setPressInterval(unsigned int interval)
-Sets the time window in which a long press can happen.
+Sets the time after which a long press is detected.
 Default: 1000ms

 #### Parameters
 interval: time in ms